 This is remarkable because clear rules for avoiding the taxation of trusts have existed for many years.
 This article will survey the pertinent authorities and offer planning ideas.

 Corporate Fiduciaries: The Inside View

-Hear Don and a panel of prominent chief fiduciary officers discuss the most pressing issues facing corporate fiduciaries and other professionals who work in estate and trust planning, administration, and litigation.
+On Thursday, January 16 Don DiCarlo, along with a panel of prominent chief fiduciary officers, discussed some of the most pressing issues facing corporate fiduciaries and other professionals who work in estate and trust planning, administration, and litigation.